-According to the experts referenced above, the Yellow areas would most likely have responded to additional Nitrogen fertilizer being added.
-Wherever the Protein levels in the finished grain were below 11.5%, then the crop did not reach its full Yield Potential.
-For the following crop, 2017, the
+According to the experts referenced above, the yellow and red areas would most likely have responded to additional nitrogen fertiliser being added.
+Wherever the protein levels in the finished grain were below 11.5 percent, then the crop did not reach its full yield potential.